One moment.

 A security program without a public incident posture is not a security program.
 Left: what happens when something triggers.
 Right: what actually has.

-SOC 2 Type I and II only.
-HIPAA alignment is operational — your own HIPAA program covers the deployment.
+SOC 2 Type I and II only. alignment is operational, your own program covers the deployment.
 No FedRAMP authorization, and we do not list it as "in progress."
 ISO is available as a bridge audit on request.

 Contract-bound notification to named customer security contacts, typically under 12 hours from triage.
 Public disclosure follows our vulnerability disclosure policy and CVSS severity.

-support@nodes.inc, or use the form below.
+Use the security request form.
 Typical turnaround from inbound to artifact pack: one business day.
 MNDA template sent within hours of first contact.

 60 minutes.
 Not a sales call.
 MNDA template sent before; artifact pack delivered after.
 Typical turnaround, start to pack in hand: one business day.